helloanh/DIRAC/README.md

 + Amazon Elastic Compute Cloud (Amazon EC2) - The Virtual machine to run the main application that controls the logic of authentication user login,intaking user file uploads, direct the uploads to S3 bucket, extract meta information and segment DICOM to STL, display existing STL files repository in S3 to the web browser, and signing out user.

-+ [AMI Medical Imaging (AMI) JS ToolKit](https://github.com/FNNDSC/ami) - Open-sourced project from Boston Hospital to display and convert DICOM to STL in JavaScript programming language.
++ [AMI Medical Imaging (AMI) JS ToolKit](https://github.com/FNNDSC/ami) - Open-sourced project from Boston Hospital to convert DICOM to STL in the JavaScript programming language and display the STL to the client browser.

 + [Cloud Healthcare API](https://cloud.google.com/healthcare/docs/concepts/api-structure) - Google Cloud's API.
 Provides industry-standard protocols and formats for ingesting, storing, analyzing, and integrating healthcare data with cloud-based applications.
 The API can be used for healthcare machine learning applications, data-level integration of healthcare systems, and secure storage and retrieval of various types of healthcare and life science data, including electronic protected health information (ePHI) and other forms of PII.